pubnub/c-core/posix/README.md

 - `pubnub_console_callback`: a simple command-line Pubnub console, using the "callback" interface

+During the build, two (static) libraries will be created:

+- `pubnub_sync.a`: library for the "sync" interface
+- `pubnub_callback.a`: library for the "callback" interface

+You are free to use these libraries in your projects, but keep in mind that they are configured for the purposes of the samples.
+Please check if those are right for you before using them.

 The sources of the samples are in `../core/samples`, and for the console in `../core/samples/console`, as they are portable across all or most hosted platforms (POSIX, Windows...).